sjbylo/aba/README.md

 - Govc is used to create and manage VMs on ESXi or vSphere.
   - https://github.com/vmware/govmomi/tree/main/govc

 Be sure to set the correct (govc) values to access vCenter in the vmware.conf file.
-Note that ESXi will also work by changing the folder path (see the comments in the vmware.conf file).
+Note that ESXi will also work.

 Why 'make' was chosen to build Aba?